Let us help you find a new beginning™

 Over 65 Years' Experience = Solutions = Results

-At D. & A. MacLeod Company Ltd., we are Licensed Insolvency Trustees.
-One of our professionals in Ottawa or Eastern Ontario can meet with you to answer the questions you may have about personal bankruptcy.
-Let us assist you on the road to a new beginning™.
-We have 8 locations including Ottawa, Kingston, Brockville, Cornwall, Kanata, Pembroke, and Smiths Falls.
+At D. & A. MacLeod Company Ltd., we are Licensed Insolvency Trustees that Ottawa trusts.
+One of our professionals in Ottawa or across Eastern Ontario can meet with you to answer the questions you may have about personal bankruptcy and debt management.
+Let us help you on the road to a new beginning™.